 Let's take a look at an example.

-This trading business has been undergoing very strong growth in its sales over a three year period.
-While impressive, a closer look at the ratios revealed the following:
+This trading business has been undergoing very strong growth in its sales over a three-year period.
+While initially impressive, a closer look at the ratios reveals the following:

-A look at the key ratios, shows us that despite the nominal growth, the key Profitability Ratios are declining (as shown in red above).
+A look at the key ratios shows us that despite the nominal growth, the key Profitability Ratios or Gross Margin, Operating Profit and Net Profit are declining (as shown in red above).
 This means the business is working a lot harder to deliver very similar results.

 This is not an uncommon story.
-As business seek growth, this can be accepting lower sales margins, more fixed cost or just working harder and stretching unused capacity.
+As a business seeks growth, this can cause lower sales margins, more fixed costs, or just working harder to stretch unused capacity.

 Reading the Ratios & Taking Action

-In this example, the business has identified the decline and has a set a goal to arrest the declining trends.
+In this example, the business identified the decline in profitability and set a goal to reverse the declining trends.

 One excellent analytical tool is to look at what is called the "Power of One"^

-- A price increase has a better impact on Profitability than more sales volume.
+- A price increase would have a better impact on profitability than more sales volume.

-- A Cost of Goods reduction is stronger impact than Overheads.
+- A Cost of Goods reduction has a stronger impact than reducing overheads.

-With further analysis, it was confirmed that the business had not had a price increase for some time, and that its customer service was strong.
+Further analysis confirmed that the business had not had a price increase for some time and that its customer service was strong.
 A price rise of 3% was agreed.

 ^ Power of One – extract from Cash Flow Story. www.mycashflowstory.com